alcove-design/blender-world-night-sky/README.md

 # blender-world-night-sky

+## Archiving the repository

+Using the stars map to illuminate the scene brings low benefits over just using a plain color in the world settings, but certainly has a high overhead on the performance due to the size of the HDRI image.

+Other approaches such as displaying the sky image in the background (on a large sphere for instance) make more sense, so this repository is getting archived.

+## Introduction

 World configuration for Blender 3D, featuring:

 * Map of the actual stars of our sky, based on NASA imagery.